top of page

 The adjective 'xenophobic' is formed from two elements: 'xeno,' which is derived from the Greek word 'xenos,' meaning foreigner or stranger, and 'phobic,' which comes from the Greek 'phobos,' denoting fear or aversion.
 Therefore, 'xenophobic' combines these elements to describe a state of having an intense or irrational fear, dislike, or prejudice towards people from other countries, cultures, or ethnicities.
 The etymology of 'xenophobic' reflects its focus on the fear and aversion directed specifically at foreigners or those perceived as different, underlining the roots of this prejudiced attitude in a fear of the unfamiliar or the foreign.

-Quiz: Find the meaning of the adjective xenophobic:
+Find the correct meaning of the adjective xenophobic:

 Try Again!